 ... and considered more generally: classical mathematics* does not offer any well-elaborated and consistent theory of topological systems ('spaces') that are based on (respectively 'spanned' by) continuously and dynamically changing coordinates.
 Most practically working physicists doesn't bother that too much.
 They may be happy and content with their sophisticated software for computer simulations, animations and evaluations as explaining models for dynamic processes, being very successful thereby - no doubt, but from a more philosophical point of view that's not exactly the ideal solution for describing a dynamic physics.
 For true understanding we are in urgent need of revolutions (in thinking and as 'turns' :-), we should reflect on the topic more constructively, starting from a very basic level after having achieved full abstraction from our traditional imagination of (more or less static) spaces with embedded objects and processes by strict epistemological reduction to fundamental entities, and we have to aim at a - maybe disruptive - congruent mathematical model of physical 'reality' that comprises the pervasive and unstoppable dynamic as main intrinsic property. - Static doesn't occur in quantum reality, and no model works sufficiently without underlying dynamic.
 That's for sure!

-→ texts / start page / desktop version / artmetic
+→ texts / video / start page / desktop version / artmetic

 * With the horn torus model we leave 'classical mathematics'.
 Though we pragmatically make use of well